PetrCala/Diploma-Thesis/README.md

   * **Use the main script in combination with the `user_params.yaml` file** - You can also run the main code by directly calling the `main_master_thesis_cala.R` file.
 This assumes that there exists a `user_params.yaml` file within the root of the folder and that you have modified the parameters to your liking.
 	When modifying the parameters, you may do so from directly within the `.yaml` file, but make sure to follow the guidelines in step 2 while doing so.
 2. Guidelines for parameter modification:
+  * Follow the `User parameter guide` for explicit information about allowed values and meaning of all parameters.
   * Do not change the names of any of the parameters, unless told explicitly.
 Change only the values.
 For the explanation of each of the parameters, see the script runner.
   * Parameters used for calling external functions are marked with the `param_` prefix within their name (see parameters for BMA, non-linear tests,...).
 Make sure to keep this convention when adding new such parameters.
   * Make sure to keep the object types, unless told explicitly.
 For example, if a value of a parameter is a vector, make sure it is still a vector after the modifications.